ibra-kdbra/banije/src/content/posts/cmd_commands.md

 ```
 This command will show the route that a packet takes to reach <www.example.com>.

-## More commands will be added
+## Provided Guide for all the commands
-:::tip[Coming Soon]
-Stay tuned for more updates and additional CMD commands!
+:::important
 :::
+I did add all the CMD commands that is known in this [TerCli](https://tercli.netlify.app/)